ConferInc/Email-mcp-server/README.md

 ```bash
 python authenticate.py
 ```
-This opens browser for Google login and creates `token.json`.
+This opens browser for Google login and creates `token.json` automatically.

 ---

 ## Running the Server

-Add this to your config file:
+Add this to your config file, make sure to give path of server.py

 ```json
 {